CoolSmit007/NetworkCompanion/README.md

 B.1) Select user type as Client.

-B.2) Enter IP address and Port number as display on User B's UI.
+B.2) Enter IP address and Port number as display on User A's UI.

 B.3) Click on "Connect".

-A.4) Accept the connection and verify the IP address of client which can now be seen on User-A.
+A.4) Accept the connection and verify the IP address of client which can now be seen on User-B.

 A.5) Select location where files need to saved.